paulo-eusebio/CNN-RD/README.md

 End-to-end Image Compresion Optimization with CNNs

 ## About
-Coding framework with the following CNNs:
+Coding Framework complemented with the two following Convolutional Neural Networks (CNNs).
-  CNN-CR for down-sampling before image coding.
+  - CNN-CR for down-sampling before image coding.
-  CNN-SR for up-sampling afer image decoding.
+  - CNN-SR for up-sampling afer image decoding.

 This framework allow to train both CNNs with a loss function that minimize both distortion (with MSE) and rate.
 The former is achieved by estimating Discrete Cosine Transform coefficients that JPEG would quantize to zero.